 It's critical you communicate your competence quickly and clearly.
 Don't try to change the template design by adding too many additional elements.
 This can make your document more complicated than necessary.

 Give the file a specific name

-Avoid submitting your resume with a generic file name such as resume.doc.
-If you upload your resume to a job search site or to an employer's application software with this title, it will get lost in the other applicants.
+Avoid submitting your resume with a generic file name, such as "resume.doc."
+If you upload your resume to a job search site or to an employer's application software with this title, it may get lost in the other applicants.
 Rename your file so it's easy to identify.
 Your full name or first initial followed by your last name is a good option.
-For example, “MatthewValdez.doc.”
+For example, you could write, “MatthewValdez.doc.”